sblanchard/VisualHFT/README.md

 - **Interactive Charts and Graphs**: Dynamic and interactive visual representations of market data.
 - **User-Centric Design**: An intuitive interface designed for ease of use, making complex data accessible.
 - **Performance Metrics and Reporting**: Robust reporting tools to track and analyze trading performance metrics.
-- more coming...
+- **Real‑Time Data Bus**: Helper classes (`HelperOrderBook`, `HelperTrade`, etc.) act as a real‑time bus.
+Data‑retriever plug‑ins push order‑book and trade events into these helpers; the UI and study plug‑ins subscribe to them.
+- **Interactive Charts**: **OxyPlot**‑based charts display depth, spread, volumes and study outputs in real time.
+- **User‑Centric Design**: The interface emphasises clarity, speed and customisation.
+Users can configure which studies are active, adjust triggers and save layout settings.
+- **Extensibility**: Developers can build their own plug‑ins for proprietary data feeds or custom analytics.
+See the `VisualHFT.Plugins` folder for examples of data‑retriever and study plug‑ins.

+Even though some of these items do not yet appear in the open‑source code, they are part of the project’s roadmap and will be added as development continues.

-## About me
+## About the founder
-I’ve been building high-frequency trading software for the past 10 years.
+Ariel Silahian has been building high-frequency trading software for the past 10 years.
 Primarily using C++, for the core system, which always runs in a collocated server next to the exchange.

-I'm a passionate software engineer with a deep interest in the world of electronic trading.
-With extensive experience in the field, I have developed a keen understanding of the complexities and challenges that traders face in today's fast-paced, high-frequency trading environment.
+He's a passionate software engineer with a deep interest in the world of electronic trading.
+With extensive experience in the field, he has developed a keen understanding of the complexities and challenges that traders face in today's fast-paced, high-frequency trading environment.

-My journey in electronic trading began with my work at a proprietary trading firm, where I was involved in developing and optimizing high-frequency trading systems.
-This experience gave me a firsthand look at the need for tools that provide real-time insights into trading operations, leading to the creation of **VisualHFT**.
+His journey in electronic trading began with his work at a proprietary trading firm, where he was involved in developing and optimizing high-frequency trading systems.
+This experience gave him a firsthand look at the need for tools that provide real-time insights into trading operations, leading to the creation of **VisualHFT**.

-In addition to my work in electronic trading, I have a broad background in software development, with skills in a range of programming languages and technologies.
-I am always eager to learn and explore new areas, and I believe in the power of open-source software to drive innovation and collaboration.
+In addition to his work in electronic trading, he has a broad background in software development, with skills in a range of programming languages and technologies.
+He's always eager to learn and explore new areas, and he believes in the power of open-source software to drive innovation and collaboration.

-Through **VisualHFT**, I hope to contribute to the trading community and provide a valuable tool for traders and developers alike.
-I welcome feedback and contributions to the project and look forward to seeing how it evolves with the input of the community.
+Through **VisualHFT**, we hope to contribute to the trading community and provide a valuable tool for traders and developers alike.
+We welcome feedback and contributions to the project and look forward to seeing how it evolves with the input of the community.

-## History
-The inception of **VisualHFT** was driven by a need for transparency and control in high-frequency trading operations.
-As the core high-frequency trading system operates in a collocated server with minimal human interaction, it was crucial to develop a mechanism that could provide real-time insights into the system's operations.

-**VisualHFT** was designed as a visualization dashboard to fulfill this need.
-It provides a real-time view of the trading system's operations, including the volume and nature of orders being sent, the state of the market, and the ability to control some strategy parameters.

-The goal was to create a tool that could offer a quick, comprehensive snapshot of what was happening in the trading system at any given moment.
-This allowed for more informed decision-making and improved operational control, even in a high-speed, automated trading environment.

-Over time, **VisualHFT** has evolved to support a broader range of trading operations, not just high-frequency trading.
-However, its core purpose remains the same: to provide a clear, real-time view of trading operations, enabling users to make informed decisions and maintain control over their trading strategies.

-## How to Install and Run the project

-1. Prerequisites: Ensure you have the following software installed on your machine:
-- .NET Framework 7.0
-2. Clone the Repository: Clone the **VisualHFT** repository to your local machine using the following command in your terminal: git clone https://github.com/silahian/VisualHFT.git
-3. Start the GUI: Finally, navigate to the root of the project and run the **VisualHFT** GUI.
-You should now be able to see real-time trading data in the GUI.

-## Enterprise-Level Data Feed Integrations

-VisualHFT is architecturally designed with a modular and extensible framework, making it an ideal solution for enterprise-level systems that rely on diverse data sources.
-Whether your infrastructure leverages sophisticated messaging systems like [Kafka](https://kafka.apache.org/), [RabbitMQ](https://www.rabbitmq.com/), the [FIX protocol via QuickFIX](http://www.quickfixengine.org/), or any other advanced data transmission method, VisualHFT stands ready to assimilate and visualize the data with precision.
-It's pertinent to note that, in this modular integration mode, the primary focus is on the visualization of market data.

 ## Screenshots